-The Partnership for Southern Equity's Just Health Special Project (PSE) is actively working to strengthen both internal and external capacity to address health inequities.
+The Partnership for Southern Equity's (PSE) Just Health Program is actively working to strengthen both internal and external capacity to address health inequities.
 This includes ensuring our ecosystem model is deeply rooted in the principles of social justice; and that our organizational culture supports both staff and our community partners to be courageous, innovative, creative, passionate and accountable.

 The Health Equity Not Toolkit was designed in collaboration with the Healthcare Georgia Foundation (HGF) to provide health equity tools and resources to build capacity and support The Two Georgias Initiative (TGI) coalition; and communities around the state of Georgia and American South.